rubiagatra/ner-suara-surabaya/README.md

 # NER SUARA SUARABAYA
-> Located where is traffic jam happen!
+> Located where is traffic jam happened!

 NER SUARA SURABAYA is a RESTful API app using Flask, Spacy, and MongoDB to know where is traffic jam happened.
 The data come from [Suara Surabaya](https://www.facebook.com/e100ss) Facebook post.